7 Types of Digital Marketing Materials You Must Have

 So, What You See Is What You Get (WYSIWYG).

-Because every colour looks different on the screen and in print, when I chose a colour on my computer, I had to check what that colour code would look like in print.
+Because every colour looks different on the screen and in print, I had to check what that colour code would look like when I chose a colour on my computer.

 And it was even more complicated when I had to match two colours!
 Then I had to sit with two books.